How Do You Feel About Your Scars

 Tools: Unreal Engine, Oculus Rift, Python, Emotiv BCI, Emotiv 14-channel EEG Headset

 Scars are reported to play a role in the development of individuals’ sense of self; in particular, individuals discuss how their scars represent an aspect of their identity and understanding of whom they have become.
-I designed an immersive virtual reality meditation experience that guides participants to recall their scar memory and transforms scar information into artwork by using mental states from EEG Signals.
+I designed an immersive virtual reality meditation experience that guides participants to recall their scar memory and transforms scar information into artwork by using mental states from EEG Signals (Brainwave).
 I hope this experience can help individuals rethink their scars and find the beauty of them.

 Before moving the project to digital space, I did a series of experiments in physical space, check the details and reasonings here.